ganga-krishnan/File_counter/README.md

 * Recursively count and print the total number of files with the specified extension in the directory and its subdirectories.
 * Handle cases where the specified directory doesn't exist.

+**Submission:**
-**Submission:** Submit your Python script along with a brief document explaining how to use it and any considerations you took into account.
+Submit your Python script along with a brief document explaining how to use it and any considerations you took into account.

 ### Code with explanation

 import os

-def count_files_with_extension(directory, ext):
+The OS is a module, that provides the facility to establish the interaction between the user and the operating system.
+Here we need output from the system, so first we import it. def count_files_with_extension(directory, ext):
     if not os.path.exists(directory):
         print(f"The directory '{directory}' does not exist.")